 For the more complex building shown in figure 5 the segmentation is presented in figure 8.
-Figure 9 shows the building primitives which are reconstructed based on the ground plan decomposition and the segmentation discussed above.
-Figure 10 gives the result of the automatic 3D building reconstruction for the complete test
+Figure 9 shows the building primitives, which are reconstructed based steps discussed above.
+Figure 10 gives the result of the automatic 3D building reconstruction for the complete test area.
+For visualization the reconstructed buildings were put on the map of scale 1:5000, which was used to digitize the ground plans.